-(b) any circumstances connected with an auditor of the Company ceasing to hold office since the previous meeting at which annual Accounts and Reports were laid in accordance with section 437 of the Act.

-- 15. The Company may not require the members requesting any such website publication to pay its expenses in complying with sections 527 or 528 of the Act.
+- (b) any circumstances connected with an auditor of the Company ceasing to hold office since the previous meeting at which annual Accounts and Reports were laid in accordance with section 437 of the Act. - 14.
+The Company may not require the members requesting any such website publication to pay its expenses in complying with sections 527 or 528 of the Act.
 Where the Company is required to place a statement on a website under section 527 of the Act, it must forward the statement to the Company's auditor not later than the time when it makes the statement available on the website.
-The business which may be dealt with at the meeting includes any statement that the Company has been required under section 527 of the Act to publish on a website. - 16.
-Any member permitted to attend the meeting has the right to ask questions.
-The Company must cause to be answered any question relating to the business being dealt with at the meeting put by a member attending the meeting.
+The business which may be dealt with at the meeting includes any statement that the Company has been required under section 527 of the Act to publish on a website.